Gilbert H Tang, MD

 About Me

 As a regularly invited faculty and guest lecturer at national and international conferences, I am leading a number of innovative research projects in TAVR and transcatheter mitral and tricuspid valve therapies.
 I pioneered the concept of commissural alignment to better orient a transcatheter heart valve during TAVR to make it easier to reaccess the coronary arteries and repeat TAVR, and am leading several international registries in structural heart disease (EXPLANT-TAVR, CUTTING-EDGE, EXPLANTORREDO TAVR).
 Our collaborative research efforts and clinical results have been published in many top peer-reviewed medical journals and presented at many international conferences.
-I also had the fortune of training many physicians and heart teams to perform transcatheter valve procedures around the world.
+Ialso had the fortune of training many physicians and heart teams to perform transcatheter valve procedures around the world.
 Currently, I am involved in several multicenter studies with leading institutions in the US and globally, and on the screening or steering committee in a number of innovative clinical trials in aortic, mitral and tricuspid valve disease.

 In terms of my educational background, I received my bachelor's degree at Harvard University and MD at the University of Toronto, where I completed my residency in cardiac surgery as the Chief Resident at the Toronto General Hospital.
 I also completed a Master of Science in tissue engineering at the University of Toronto and an MBA at the Harvard Business School.
 Subsequently, I pursued specialized training at Mount Sinai Medical Center in New York focusing on complex mitral valve repair and TAVR, while also underwent advanced training in TAVR at the Leipzig Heart Center in Germany and the University of Pennsylvania.
 I am a Diplomat and Fellow of the Royal College of Physicians and Surgeons of Canada (FRCSC), Fellow of the American College of Cardiology (FACC), and one of the very few surgeons to be a Fellow of the Society for Cardiovascular Angiography and Interventions (FSCAI).
+I am also the Editor-in-Chief for the Journal of American College of Cardiology (JACC) Case Reports.

 I look forward to the privilege of caring for you, your family and your loved ones.
 Thank you very much for the honor and the opportunity.